-- Cell Communications Cost of cell communication and data for 15 MCSAP related positions at an average of \$30.67 per month. - Conference Registration Fees Three attendees for the CVSA Workshop and CVSA Conference at \$600 each registration. - CVSA Membership Dues Cost of annual membership with CVSA, at the Class 1, Level 2 membership rate is \$10,300 this year. - CVSA Inspection Decals Purchase of 14,200 of CVSA inspection decals for use by the MCD and UHP for FY 2019.
-Cost is \$0.32 per decal. - Use of State vehicles We have use of seven State vehicles for our investigator team at a cost of \$2,195 per vehicle annually.
+- Cell Communications Cost of cell communication and data for 10 MCSAP related positions at an average of \$83.16 per month. - Conference Registration Fees Three attendees for the CVSA Workshop and CVSA Conference at \$700 each registration. - CVSA Membership Dues Cost of annual membership with CVSA, at the Class 1, Level 2 membership rate is \$12,900 currently. - CVSA Inspection Decals Purchase of 18,360 decals (1,510 sheets) of CVSA inspection decals for use by the MCD and UHP for FY 2022.
+Cost is \$0.32 per decal or \$3.84 per sheet of 12. - Use of State vehicles We have use of seven State vehicles for our investigator team at a cost of approximately \$505 per vehicle per month.
 These costs are an average that include a fuel usage rate and a monthly fixed rate per vehicle.